Set (mathematics): Infinite cardinalities

 This implies that there is no greatest cardinality.

 Cardinality of the real numbers

 The cardinality of set of the real numbers is called the cardinality of the continuum and denoted $\mathfrak c$.
 (The term "continuum" referred to the real line before the 20th century, when the real line was not commonly viewed as a set of numbers.)

-Since, as seen above, the real line $\R$ has the same cardinality of an open interval, every subset of $\R$ that contains a nonempty open interval has also the cardinality $\mathfrak c$.
+Since, as seen above, the real line $\R$ has the same cardinality of an open interval, every subset of $\R$ that contains a nonempty open interval also has the cardinality $\mathfrak c$.